halefcobn/Aselsan-Stock-Analysis/README.md

 This project is just entry-level work for my career.

-Data is analsyed by Python and JupyterLab that is an open-source IDE and it is certainly useful for daa analysis.
+Data is analsyed by Python and JupyterLab that is an open-source IDE and it is certainly useful for data analysis.

 you can find all the files in repository.